 I have sensed enslavement in your voices, I have heard it in your words, I have seen it in your eyes, I have read it in your stories, I have experienced it in my loved ones’ expressions and halted responses, and I have felt your piercing pain in my heart.
 You, just like everyone else, are far, far greater than any one horrific experience or history.
 You and I, and those not yet born, and every other human being on this earth, past and present, came from the same vast, rich, beautiful, historical ancestry, the cradle of civilization in the Rift Valley of that ancient, abundantly endowed continent named Africa.
 I plead with everything that I have within that you rip off any yoke that stifles you, and that you and every person who remain captured and bound by a condition with which they were born, developed, or that family or society thrust on them, please break free.

-During the latest slew of killings of human beings of African heritage in the U.S.A., I empathized with U.S. friends the pain we shared and my realization.
+During the latest slew of killings of human beings of African heritage in the U.S.A., I empathized with U.S. friends the deep pain we shared and my realization.
 I visualized a chain-link fence with a gate to safety that I can pass, but they are denied.
 I also realized that although I can feel with and for my dear ones, I cannot pass through the hovering and painful and gate to discrimination or possible death.

 Glance at the sky that encapsulates our planet, which at some instant most can view.
 As you breathe in the air whose molecules have circled the planet, wonder how many other human beings have and will inhale and exhale those exact molecules.
 Perhaps you, along with every other person who has breathed and will breathe those molecules, added an invisible and undetectable molecule to it, and every other person until eternity will repeat adding their one and only minuscule “breathspeck” as well.